MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 ## Installing by running IBM Installation Manager in command line

 1. Review the license agreement for MobileFirst Server.
-The license files can be viewed when you download the installation repository from Passport Advantage®.
+The license files can be viewed when you download the installation repository from Passport Advantage .
 2. Extract the compressed file of MobileFirst Server repository, that you downloaded, to a folder.

     You can download the repository from the IBM MobileFirst Foundation eAssembly on [IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
 The name of the pack is **IBM MobileFirst Foundation V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server**.